samiDeveloper/Utilites/beansynchronizer/readme.md

 To integrate bean synchronization in an application

 1. Include the `SynchronizeConfig` java based spring configuration in the application context
-2. Make sure that `Clock` and `DataSource` beans are available
+2. Make sure that `Clock` and `DataSource` beans are available, and an optionally override the `@Bean public BeanSyncTablePrefix beanSyncTablePrefix()` bean
+3. Create the beanlock database table like: `CREATE TABLE [prefix]BEAN_LOCK (BEANID VARCHAR, CLIENTID VARCHAR, EXPIRYSECS INT, ISSUED_TIMESTAMP TIMESTAMP)`
-3. Place the `@Synchronized` annotation on the beans that need synchronization
+4. Place the `@Synchronized` annotation on the beans that need synchronization

 **Whishlist and ideas**

-DataSourceBeanLocker (extract interface from MapBeanLocker).
-See TODOs